Biden raises the stakes with the biggest gamble of his presidency

 “The rest of the world wonders whether we can function,” he said at least twice during the caucus meeting.
 “Not a joke.”

 Part of Biden’s political biography is rooted in coming from behind and succeeding despite being underestimated.
-In his 2020 Democratic primary campaign he lost the first two contests by large margins and was all but counted out before making his comeback.
+In his 2020 Democratic primary campaign, he lost the first two contests by large margins and was all but counted out before making his comeback.

-But it was done through a slow, plodding belief that he had a candidacy that voters would come around to support, rather than any sudden shifts in a campaign strategy built on a message of stability, competence, and normalcy.
+But it was done through a plodding belief that he had a candidacy that voters would come around to support, rather than any sudden shifts in a campaign strategy built on a message of stability, competence and normalcy.

-Biden and his closest aides have long steered clear of polarizing issues and tiptoed around topics where they faced pressure to act but recognized their leverage was limited.
+Biden and his closest aides have long steered clear of polarizing issues and tiptoed around topics on which they faced pressure to act but recognized their leverage was limited.

-He delays hard decisions, including whether to get into a presidential campaign, which running mate to pick, or how to fill administration positions.
-And his career has been one in which he’s been most comfortable finding the center of his party, as he often placed small incremental bets rather than big sweeping ones.
+He has delayed hard decisions, including whether to get into a presidential campaign, which running mate to pick or how to fill administration positions.
+And his career has been one in which he’s been most comfortable finding the center of his party, as he often placed small, incremental bets rather than big, sweeping ones.

 Liberal activists and civil rights leaders have pressured Biden to wage a campaign to end the Senate filibuster to clear the way for legislation to broaden voting rights and raise the federal minimum wage, while judicial activists pressed him to expand the Supreme Court.
-While nodding to their concerns, Biden has avoided such fights that his team believed were not winnable.
+While nodding to their concerns, Biden has avoided such fights, which his team believed were not winnable.

-Throughout much of the social spending plan negotiations, Biden was determined not to speak publicly on behalf of lawmakers whose votes they were trying to win and his aides often studiously avoided doing so in public.
-He held a long series of meetings, with lawmakers saying he was doing more listening at first, and then gradually became more assertive in the sessions.
+Throughout much of the social spending plan negotiations, Biden was determined not to speak publicly on behalf of lawmakers whose votes they were trying to win, and his aides often studiously avoided doing so in public.
+He held a long series of meetings, with lawmakers saying he was doing more listening at first and then gradually became more assertive in the sessions.

-On Thursday, his used his most definitive tone yet to describe the progress he had made.
-“I am back here to tell you that we have a framework that will get 50 votes in the United States Senate,” he told House Democrats in their closed-door meeting, according to a Democrat with knowledge of his remarks.
+On Thursday, Biden used his most definitive tone yet to describe the progress he had made.
+“I am back here to tell you that we have a framework that will get 50 votes in the United States Senate,” he told House Democrats in their closed-door meeting, according to a Democrat with knowledge of his remarks, who spoke on the condition of anonymity to discuss the private discussions.

-In the eyes of some Democrats, he had little choice after being backed into corner.
-Biden’s approval rating has slipped across the board, registering this week at just 43 percent according to one survey in deep blue New Jersey.
-A summer resurgence of covid, a chaotic withdrawal from Afghanistan, concerns about inflation and months of inaction on his domestic agenda have fueled what many Democrats regard as a dire political situation for the party heading into next year’s midterm elections.
+In the eyes of some Democrats, he had little choice after being backed into a corner.
+Biden’s approval rating has slipped across the board, registering this week at just 43 percent, according to one survey in deep-blue New Jersey.
+A summer resurgence of the coronavirus, a chaotic withdrawal from Afghanistan, concerns about inflation and months of inaction on his domestic agenda have fueled what many Democrats regard as a dire political situation for the party heading into next year’s midterm elections.

-In this year’s feature election, Virginia Democratic gubernatorial candidate Terry McAuliffe, a close Biden ally, is running neck-and-neck in the polls with Republican Glenn Youngkin in a state Biden carried by ten points last year.
-McAuliffe has been imploring Washington Democrats to “quit talking” and “get something done” — a signal of the toll that inaction has taken on the party brand — and has acknowledged the challenge posed by Biden’s unpopularity.
+In this year’s feature election, Virginia Democratic gubernatorial nominee Terry McAuliffe, a close Biden ally, is running neck-and-neck in the polls with Republican Glenn Youngkin in a state Biden carried by 10 points last year.
+McAuliffe has been imploring Democrats in Washington to “quit talking” and “get something done” — a signal of the toll that inaction has taken on the party brand — and has acknowledged the challenge posed by Biden’s unpopularity.

 McAuliffe was quick to seize on Thursday’s progress, tweeting, “The middle class tax cut announced today by President Biden is a game changer for Virginians in every corner of the Commonwealth.
 Massive investments in child care, pre-K, and climate plus more jobs and lower health care costs.
 MAJOR win for VA families.”

-While some Democrats are hopeful it will help him energize more voters in the final days of the race, some Democrats privately said in the run-up to Thursday’s announcement that it was probably too late to have a significant effect.
+While some Democrats are hopeful it will help McAuliffe energize more voters in the final days of the race, some Democrats privately said in the run-up to Thursday’s announcement that it was probably too late to have a significant effect.

 One close ally of the White House, who has knowledge of the internal dynamics, said the desire to seize on the moment to spur action and strengthen his position before heading abroad was a clear factor in setting the stage for Thursday’s rollout.
 Biden himself had pleaded with lawmakers in to help him get a deal before his trip — even appealing to their patriotism in at least one meeting.

-Beyond that, there was a sense around Biden that deadlines can move things along, said the ally, who spoke on the condition of anonymity to be more candid.
-Now, Biden allies hope he looks stronger both at home and abroad.
+Beyond that, there was a sense around Biden that deadlines can move things along, said the ally, who spoke on the condition of anonymity to be candid.
+Now Biden allies hope he looks stronger both at home and abroad.

 Sen. Christopher A. Coons (D-Del.), a close friend of Biden’s, said the president’s trip to Europe, combined with the need to move ahead with other legislative priorities like the defense authorization bill and dealing with the debt ceiling, spurred the president to act on Thursday.

 “We’re out of runway.
-In the caucus, we’ve been sort of circling this airport for weeks, and it’s time to the land the plane so that he can take off and focus on world leadership and so that the average American can see he positive outcomes,” Coons said.
+In the caucus, we’ve been sort of circling this airport for weeks, and it’s time to the land the plane so that he can take off and focus on world leadership and so that the average American can see the positive outcomes,” Coons said.
 “There’s also the small but very urgent matter of the election in Virginia coming up.”

 Biden, a veteran of the Senate, also is in tune with the rhythms of legislative negotiations and struck the right closing tone at the right moment, Coons said.
 “He understands that the legislative process has an arc to it,” he said.

-Coons, who said he has spoken with Biden a number of times in recent weeks, described him as “determined, optimistic” but clear about the challenges he faces.
+Coons, who said he has spoken with Biden a number of times in recent weeks, described him as “determined, optimistic,” but clear about the challenges he faces.

-The pathway forward is still murky, with divisions still playing out within the party.
+The path forward is still murky, with divisions still playing out within the party.

 “No one got everything they wanted, including me.
 But that’s what compromise is.
 That’s consensus, and that’s what I ran on,” Biden said in an East Room address on Thursday.
 “I’ve long said compromise and consensus are the only way to get big things done in a democracy, important things done for the country.
 I know it’s hard.”